billyledev/SmartContractWhitelisting/README.md

 Run `yarn contract:test` at the root of this repository to run unit tests on the whitelist contract code.

+### Checking the tests coverage

+Run `yarn contract:coverage` at the root of this repository to run a tests coverage analysis.

 <br/>

 ## Whitelist API